chakrabar/chakrabar.github.io/_posts/unpublished/2018-08-14-nosql-and-scalability.md

   * Keeping the DB functional even if a part becomes too busy or unavailable
 * If the database is small, it might be good idea not to partition, as that increases complexity
 * Most of the NoSQL databases are built with partitioning built into them

+### Ways to scale data

+1. Replication: Mirror data to multiple stores, use a load balancer to read from either
+2. Cache: Keep a cached copy in-memory.
+First try to read from cache, else read from DB
+3. Sharding: Partition the data and keep in parts of it in different machines

 ### Types of partitioning